ashish-kamboj/Data-Science/Uber Supply-Demand Gap/README.md

   - **Driver id:** The unique identification number of the driver
   - **Status of the request:** The final status of the trip, that can be either completed, cancelled by the driver or no cars available

-  Note: only the trips to and from the airport are being considered.
+  Note: only the trips to and from the airport have been considered.

  # Exploratory Data Analysis